flythereddflagg/flythereddflagg.github.io/python_book/docs/20-Functions.md

 def main():
     """
+    The text between these quotes is the "documentation string".
+    Documentation strings are used to explain the function they are in.
+They go before the code of the function but after the first line of the function (the line with "def" in it).
+I am explaining this here but usually you will just see an explanation like:

     This is the main function of the program.
-    It will be the main entry point for all the functions.
+    It will be the place from which all other functions in this program will be called.
     """
     prompt = """
-Would you like to "make" a sandwich, "eat" a sandchwich, "count" your sandchwiches or "quit"?
+Would you like to "make" a sandwich, "eat" a sandwich, "count" your sandwiches or "quit"?
 --> """
     running = True